-This draft SEIR is available for review and comment by the public, responsible agencies, organizations, and other interested parties for a 45-day period.
-Comments must be received either electronically or physically by 5 p.m. on the last day of the comment period.
-All comments or questions about the draft SEIR should be addressed to Andrew Young, Planner, ATTN: SEIR, Alameda County Community Development Agency, 224 W. Winton Avenue, Suite 110, Hayward, CA, 94544, or via email with subject line "Sand Hill Wind Repowering Project SEIR" to: andrew.young@acgov.org.
-The County will conduct a public hearing during a noticed East County Board of Zoning Adjustments meeting to present the conclusions of the draft SEIR and solicit comments on the document.
-The hearing will also provide agencies and the public with opportunities to clarify any questions or concerns about the draft SEIR.
+Thise draft SEIR iwas available for review and comment by the public, responsible agencies, organizations, and other interested parties for a 45-day period from August 9, 2019 through 5:00 p.m. on October 4, 2019.
+Comments must be received either electronically or physically were due to the County by 5 p.m. on the last day of the comment period, October 4, 2019.
+All comments or questions about the draft SEIR shcould be addressed to Andrew Young, Planner, ATTN: SEIR, Alameda County Community Development Agency, 224 W. Winton Avenue, Suite 110, Hayward, CA, 94544, or via email with subject line "Sand Hill Wind Repowering Project SEIR" to: andrew.young@acgov.org.
+The County will-conducted a public hearing during a noticed East County Board of Zoning Adjustments meeting to present the conclusions of the draft SEIR and solicit comments on the document.
+The hearing was held at 1:30 p.m. on September 12, 2019, in the City of Pleasanton Council Chambers, 200 Old Bernal Avenue, Pleasanton.
+The hearing will also provided agencies and the public with opportunities to clarify any questions or concerns about the draft SEIR.
+Minutes from this hearing are provided in Appendix E: Comments on the Draft Subsequent Environmental Impact Report and Responses to Comments.